Our FAQ will provide many answers to frequently asked questions about pediatric care, services offered and our doctors.

 The office is closed and my child is sick.
 What should I do?

-For routine prescription requests (not controlled substances), you are welcome to call us but it may be most efficient for you to contact your pharmacy and have them send us an automated refill request.
+For routine prescription requests (not controlled substances), you are welcome to call us, However, it is often more efficient to contact your pharmacy and have them send us an automated refill request.
 For controlled substances, you must call us directly.
 New York State law requires us to review your child’s prescription history in an online database each time a controlled substance is prescribed.
 Please allow 48 to 72 hours for all prescriptions to be written.